The STEM Center

 The STEM Center also houses Supplemental Instruction, offered through the Office for Training, Research & Education in the Sciences (OTRES).
 SI provides free, out-of-class study sessions for traditionally difficult courses.

 CSM is fortunate to have Mari Steffensmeier as our Career Counselor Liaison.
-She is available for Career Services Drop Ins on Tuesdays from 3 to 5 p.m. to answer quick questions about resumes, interviewing, job search, grad school, career direction and other career related topics.
+She is available at The STEM Center on Tuesdays from 3 to 5 p.m. to answer quick questions about resumes, interviewing, job search, grad school, career direction and other career related topics.
+The Career Center offers workshops through the semester.

 STEM Talent Expansion Program (STEP)